yuvi0110/nmmun/README.md

 - Need meta and embeds
 - Competoanize at an even deeper level cuz y not
 - Reorganize data to be available for change and update from a single location

+- Give links aria and other labels
+- Give images a good alt tag